MagaliDrumare/Kling-Pixverse-Runway-Midjourney-Firefly-Leonardo-Pika-/README.md

 ### Midjourney / Edit
 - Website : https://www.midjourney.com/
-- Import an abject => create a background with a prompt : https://youtu.be/nikveQixku0?feature=shared
+- Import an object => create a background with a prompt : https://youtu.be/nikveQixku0?feature=shared